 People rise to the level of environment in which they live.
 Whether students are in class, a residence hall or one of the library learning common spaces throughout campus, students are consistently surrounded by excellence.

 The facilities at HPU, including the 43,000-square-foot Cottrell Hall or the LEED Certified School of Education, foster academic success.
 The trading room features a live stock ticker and trading software; executive boardrooms allow students to present themselves in a corporate setting; two TV studios equipped with state-of-the-art technology ensure students will be comfortable in a real-world newsroom.
-Another new facility on campus is Congdon Hall, home to the Congdon School of Health Sciences and Fred Wilson School of Pharmacy.
-At $120 million total, these programs and this facility reflect the single largest investment in HPU’s history.
-Students have already begun to study in the state of the art laboratories such as the Human Biomechanics and Physiology Lab, the Virtual Reality and Clinical Gait Analysis Laboratory and much more.
+Another facility on campus, Congdon Hall, home to the Congdon School of Health Sciences and Fred Wilson School of Pharmacy.
+Students study in the state of the art laboratories such as the Human Biomechanics and Physiology Lab, the Virtual Reality and Clinical Gait Analysis Laboratory and much more.

 These facilities are one of the many reasons why U.S. News and World Report ranks HPU the Most Innovative College in the South.

 “High Point gave all the business majors not only an amazing program, but also the perfect environment.
 Being surrounded with such sophisticated technology at our grasp gave me a competitive edge when competing with other candidates for internships and work experience opportunities.”

 Associate service manager at AT&T’s headquarters in Atlanta